 If you need advice, you can email firstname.lastname@example.org and we will respond to your email as soon as we can.
 This service provides one-off advice; we cannot take on cases.

 We will try to help anyone with a query – front line practitioners in the statutory and voluntary sectors, parents/carers, and children and young people themselves.
-The demand for this line is high and there may be a delay in responding to your query.
+The demand for this advice is high and there may be a delay in responding to your query.
 To minimise delay in providing advice, please give as many relevant details as possible in your initial email.

 Before contacting us, please read the legal information above as this covers many of the common issues affecting migrant, asylum-seeking and refugee children.
 If you have further questions and are a child, young person or family member, you can contact us by email.